Fresh Strawberry Pie and Whipped Cream

 Note: this pie is best enjoyed on the back porch during thunderstorms on a cool summer night.

-An essential part of this recipe is using a pie crust from scratch.
+An essential part of Fresh Strawberry Pie using a pie crust from scratch.
 Over the past few months I’ve finally perfected my technique!
 The first pies I made were with my grandma–she’s literally a pie queen!
 She never measures a thing and they ALWAYS turn out perfectly.
 When I started making pies on my own, I tried to do it by guess and they never turned out quite right.
 Thankfully, I was able to figure out the perfect ratio and now I get consistently delicious results.
 I’m starting to reach the point of being able to guess a little bit, but I’m still going to need some more practice!

 - 1 ¼ cup all purpose flour